Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

 xrReleaseSwapchainImage(swapchain, &releaseInfo);
 }
 ```
 Here we get the framebuffer from our renderer that has been prepared with the image for this eye and blit that to our swapchain's framebuffer that is generated here.
-What blitting is, is just copying pixels from one source to another, so in this case, from our sourceFrameBuffer to our swapchainFrameBuffer and release that data to the swapchain.
+We create a temporary framebuffer object and attach the OpenXR swapchain texture to it, making it the destination for our blit operation.
+This is necessary because the swapchain texture is owned by the OpenXR runtime, not directly by our rendering system.
+We can't render to it normally without wrapping it in a framebuffer object first.
+What blitting is, is just copying pixels from one source to another, so in this case, from our sourceFrameBuffer to our swapchainFrameBuffer using glBlitFramebuffer, which can also perform scaling if the source and destination dimensions differ (though ideally they should match to avoid quality loss).
+The GL_NEAREST filter is used since we typically don't want any interpolation for the final output.
+The temporary framebuffer is immediately deleted after the blit to avoid resource leaks.

+xrReleaseSwapchainImage signals to the runtime that we've finished rendering to this swapchain image and it's ready for the compositor to use.
+This completes the swapchain image lifecycle for this frame: acquire → wait → render → release.
+The runtime can now composite this image and display it, while we move on to rendering the next view (other eye) or the next frame. and release that data to the swapchain.

 ```cpp
     // End the frame